soyuka/esql/README.md

 This are useful to build filters, write systems or even a custom mapper.

 The full interface is available as [ESQLInterface](./src/ESQLInterface.php), shortcuts are defined in [ESQL](./src/ESQL.php).

-## To do list
-  - ESQLMapper with symfony serializer